WERE CALLING ON YOUR HELP

-Featuring appearances from Graham Lowe, Wayne Bennett, Wally Lewis, family archives and recreations, as well as footage of a career spanning three continents, Sharko will show us how to overcome the past in an honest, humanising and touching portrait about New Zealand’s greatest Rugby League player... ever.
+Featuring family archives and recreations, as well as footage of a career spanning three continents, Sharko will show us how to overcome the past in an honest, humanising and touching portrait about New Zealand’s greatest Rugby League player... ever.

 MEET THE FILMMAKER

-Luke is an international award-winning filmmaker based regionally in Queensland those goal is to produce content locally for the world market, which inspires audiences and societal change.
+Luke is an international award-winning filmmaker based regionally in Queensland whose goal is to produce content locally for the world market, which inspires audiences and societal change.

 He started his career producing films such as Bella, Spoonman and Last Roll of the Dice where his shorts played at over one hundred international festivals and included awards from; Tropfest, Flickerfest, Paris International Film Festival and Seattle International Film Festival.